 OEC funds early care and education programs across the state through several different grants and contracts.
 These funds support child care programs, Head Starts, and public school preschools to provide affordable, high-quality early care and education services.
 Enrollment and eligibility for these services are handled by local providers.

-- Child Day Care Contracts provide funding for infant/toddler, preschool and school age care for working families who make under 75% of the State Median Income.
+- Child Day Care Contracts provide funding for infant/toddler, preschool and school age care for working families.
+At least 60 percent of the children enrolled must be at or below 75 percent of the State Median Income.
 Learn more about Child Day Care Contracts.

 - The Even Start program uses a family literacy model.
 The program includes education for parents and children to support the learning of the whole family.
 Learn more about Even Start.